What laxative is better to use before starting fasting?

 Contraindications.
 Same as for sodium sulfate.

-OIL VASELINE (0leum vaselini).
-Synonym: Paraffin liquid (Raffinum liquidum).
-Purified fraction of oil, obtained after distilling kerosene.
+Vaseline oil (0leum vaselini).
+Synonym: Liquid paraffin (Paraffinum liquidum).
+Refined oil fraction obtained after distillation of kerosene.
 Colorless oily liquid, odorless and tasteless.
-Virtually insoluble in water and alcohol.
-Miscible with vegetable oils (except castor).
-The density of 0,875 is 0,890.
-Vaseline oil is a medical oil, it is a highly purified oil that does not contain harmful organic compounds in its composition.
-Medical vaseline oil does not adversely affect vital organs, does not have embryotoxic mutagenic and carcinogenic effects, and also cumulation, i.e. ability to accumulate in the human body and is completely eliminated from it.
-When ingestion is not absorbed and softens the stool masses.
+Practically insoluble in water and alcohol.
+Mixes up with vegetable oils (except castor oil).
+Density 0,875 - 0,890.
+Medical vaseline oil is a highly refined oil that does not contain harmful organic compounds.
+Medical vaseline oil does not have a negative effect on vital organs, does not have embryotoxic mutagenic and carcinogenic effects, as well as cumulation, i.e. the ability to accumulate in the human body and is completely removed from it.
+When taken orally, it is not absorbed and softens the feces.

 Assign for chronic constipation inside by 1 - 2 tablespoons a day.
 Long-term use of vaseline oil can disrupt the digestive process.
 It should be borne in mind that when ingested oil vaseline can pass through the anal sphincter and contaminate the laundry.
 Therefore, viscous emulsions are more convenient.

-MARINE CABBAGE (Laminaria saccharina) is taken inside by 1 / 2-1 teaspoon 1 once a day.
-Form: powder in boxes in 180 g.
-Sea kale, as well as agar-agar and tragakanium, have a laxative effect due to the fact that, swelling in the intestine, they increase the volume of chyme and, as a result, cause mechanical irritation of the intestinal wall receptors.
+SEA CABBAGE (Laminaria saccharina) is taken orally 1 / 2-1 teaspoon once a day.
+Product form: powder in boxes of 1 g.
+Seaweed, as well as agar-agar and tragacania, have a laxative effect due to the fact that, swelling in the intestine, they increase the volume of the chyme and, as a result, cause mechanical irritation of the intestinal wall receptors.

 Polyhydric alcohols (sorbitol, xylitol and mannitol) also have a laxative effect, which is due to the fact that when ingested they are slowly absorbed and, due to their osmotic activity, they disrupt the absorption of water and thereby increase the volume of intestinal contents and, as a result, enhance its peristalsis.